-He was also a member of a working group concerned with increasing threats on free access to the mountains based on safety or environmental pretexts, and he also organized a series of seminars such as "Values of Mountaineering and Climbing (Paris, 1997) and Journées Européennes, (Autrans 1998).
+He was also a member of a working group concerned with increasing threats on free access to the mountains based on safety or environmental pretexts.
+He also organized a series of seminars such as “Values of Mountaineering and Climbing (Paris, 1997) and Journées Européennes, (Autrans 1998).

-During this period Eckhardt was elected UIAA board member (1996) and he went on to become the organization’s Secretary General (2001) at a time when the UIAA office consisted of only one part-time person.
-Much of the work was focused on international climbing competitions and building relationships and communicating with the International Olympic Committee (IOC).
+During this period, Eckhardt was elected UIAA board member (1996) and went on to become the organization’s Secretary General (2001) at a time when the UIAA office consisted of only one part-time individual.
+Much of the work was focused on international climbing competitions, building relationships and communicating with the International Olympic Committee (IOC).

-At the UIAA he dealt with a number of issues:
+At the UIAA he dealt with a number of issues, including:

-- He negotiated the transfer of the International Ski Mountaineering Competitions management from Comité International du Ski-Alpinisme de Compétition (CISAC) to the UIAA General Assembly in 1998.
+- Negotiating the transfer of the International Ski Mountaineering Competitions management from Comité International du Ski-Alpinisme de Compétition (CISAC) to the UIAA General Assembly in 1998.

-- As Board member he focused on developing relations with UIAA federations and potential new members.
-During this time, the number of UIAA affiliated federations grew to 97 in 2005 (when Eckhardt left the board) from 80 in 1997.
+- As Board member, he focused on developing relations with UIAA federations and potential new members.
+During this time, the number of UIAA affiliated federations grew from 80 in 1997 to 97 in 2005 (when Eckhardt left the board).

 - He contributed to the establishment of the 2001 strategic plan.

 - He also dealt with tensions that arose when people involved in climbing competitions sought more autonomy.

 - After he left the board, Eckhardt was elected Council Member from 2005 to 2007, where he continued to push the UIAA as a world body best suited to defending and promoting mountaineering and climbing activities based pm a spirit of self-engagement and responsibility towards others and the environment.